 - Account type Specify the protocol type your e-mail account uses.
 You can select among the following alternatives: Gmail, POP3, or select the server name from the drop down menu within the Other item (at the moment, you can use this option if your account is on Yahoo!
 Mail or Hotmail).
-If you are not sure what e-mail server type your account uses, try to find the information from your e-mail provider, or your internet service provider. - Login In the login section provide the exact form of your e-mail address, and the respective password.
-Keep the Auto Login option marked so that you do not have to fill in the data repeatedly. - Check for new e-mails every ... minutes Define the time interval to be used to check for new e-mail messages (in the range of 5-120 minutes), and specify whether and how you want to be informed about the new message arrival.
+If you are not sure what e-mail server type your account uses, try to find the information from your e-mail provider, or your internet service provider. - Login In the section below provide the exact form of your e-mail address, and the respective password.
+Keep the Auto Login option marked so that you do not have to fill in the data repeatedly. - Test account Use this button to test the entered details. - Reset Settings Quickly removes the above entered e-mail address details. - Check for new e-mails every ... minutes Define the time interval to be used to check for new e-mail messages (in the range of 5-120 minutes), and specify whether and how you want to be informed about the new message arrival. - Allow new e-mail alerts Uncheck this to disable visual notifications of new e-mail messages arrival. - Play a sound when new e-mails arrive Uncheck this to disable sound notifications of new e-mail messages arrival. - Close notification window after 5 seconds Check this to automatically close the visual notification window of new e-mail messages arrival after 5 seconds.

-8.1.9.
+8.1.8.
 Weather Info